Fragmented imaginary-time evolution for early-stage quantum signal processors: Results

-Importantly, our findings would have little practical relevance if $\beta_{\rm c}$ was unphysically high.
-Fortunately, $\beta_{\rm c}=\mathcal{O}\big(2^{N/2}\big)$ is in an intermediate regime useful for important applications: E.g., Ground-state cooling (or, more generally, Gibbs-state sampling at low temperatures) requires $\beta$ scaling inversely proportionally to the spectral gap, which can be exponentially small in $N$ even for relatively simple Hamiltonians such as transverse-field Ising models \citep{Exp_gap_NP_comp,Gap_Anderson_loc}.
-Finally, as already mentioned, $P_1$ is particularly well-suited for fragmentation.
+Our findings would have little practical relevance if $\beta_{\rm c}$ was unphysically high.
+Fortunately, $\beta_{\rm c}=\mathcal{O}\big(2^{N/2}\big)$ is in an intermediate regime useful for important applications: E.g., Ground-state cooling (or, more generally, Gibbs-state sampling at low temperatures) requires $\beta$ scaling inversely proportionally to the spectral gap, which can be exponentially small in $N$ even for relatively simple Hamiltonians such as transverse-field Ising models \cite{Exp_gap_NP_comp,Gap_Anderson_loc}. {In fact, in Sec. \ref{sec:GS_sampling} we compare $\beta_{\rm c}$ with the inverse temperatures $\beta_{0.9}$ needed for a modest ground-state fidelity $0.9$.
+We systematically observe that $\beta_{\rm c}$ is either greater than or close to $\beta_{0.9}$, evidencing the relevance of the regime of advantage of fragmented over coherent QITE.
+Finally, as m}entioned, $P_1$ is particularly well-suited for fragmentation.
 On the one hand, it displays $\alpha_l=1$ for all $l\in[r]$.
 On the other hand, and most importantly, $q_1$ becomes optimal as $\beta$ decreases relative to $\ln(1/\varepsilon')$. {This is convenient to minimize Eq. \eqref{eq:F_overall_query}, because the first fragments (specially the first one) operate precisely at low $\Delta\beta_l$ and $\varepsilon^{\prime}_l$, close to that optimality regime.
-The latter is verified both analytically for the non-interacting case of App. \ref{app:non_interacting} and numerically for the examples of Sec.\ \ref{sec:GS_sampling} in App.\ \ref{app:histograms}, where we consistently observe that $\beta_1$ is typically only a tinny fraction of $\ln(1/\varepsilon_1')$.
+The latter is verified both analytically for the non-interacting case of \cite[Sec.
+VIII]{TLS2022Sup} and numerically for the examples of Sec.\ \ref{sec:GS_sampling} in \cite[Sec.
+IX]{TLS2022Sup}, where we consistently observe that $\beta_1$ is typically only a tinny fraction of $\ln(1/\varepsilon_1')$.
 Colloquially speaking, the widths of the first blue-shaded rectangles in Fig. \ref{fig:Frag_complexity_schematics} can be reduced more with $P_1$ than with other primitives}.